Live Shopping HELLO App

 Overview

-- Post-launch: Led design strategy across 3 product teams, owned cross-team trade-offs and high-risk decisions
+- Led design strategy across 3 product teams and 3 surfaces

-- Surfaces: Consumer app, creator streaming and academy app, service partner management app
+Duration: 2020–2024.
+Surfaces: consumer app, creator streaming and academy app, service partner management app.

 Impact